gitex-flow/gitex-flow-node/README.md

 # gFlow

-gFlow is a [node.js](https://nodejs.org/en/) framework based on [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) that provides an all-in-one approach to a release and deployment strategy and process.
+gFlow is a [node.js](https://nodejs.org/en/) framework extending [git flow](https://nvie.com/posts/a-successful-git-branching-model/) that provides an all-in-one approach to a release and deployment strategy and process.
 The framework offers automated tools that embed the release strategy in your development process.

 ## Table of content